 Dust, pollution and daily wear can affect the brilliance of a gemstone and dull the surface of the metal.
 As with all the finer things in life, you should take care to protect you jewellery.
 One of our simpler suggestions if to store it in a dry area, away from direct sunlight.

 - For our silver collections, we suggest to lightly clean with a lint soft cloth.

 - Keep your jewellery safe in the packaging provided or in a jewellery box.

 - Avoid your jewellery coming into contact with chemicals (i.e. perfumes and hairspray)

 Pure gold is the only precious metal that will not tarnish as it contains no oxide.
 Having said this, it is a relatively soft metal and we handling gold jewellery with care.
 Generally, the higher the carat weight, the softer the metal.
 For example, 14ct gold tends to be more resistant to scratching than 18ct gold.
 We recommend that you wear rings of a similar carat together, e.g. your wedding and engagement ring.

 For gold, clean regularly to maintain its beauty and patina.
-A soft, lint free cloth or better yet a gold polishing cloth is an effective way to keep gold jewellery looking its best.
+A soft, lint-free cloth or a gold polishing cloth is an effective way to keep gold jewellery looking its best.

 The natural colour of white gold is a greyish colour, thus is rhodium plated to bright its colour.
 Rhodium is very white and very hard but it may wear eventually.